openhab/openhab-addons/bundles/org.openhab.binding.modbus/README.md

 * Modbus TCP Client (that is, as modbus master), querying data from Modbus TCP servers (that is, modbus slaves)
 * Modbus serial master, querying data from modbus serial slaves

-The Modbus binding polls the slave data with an configurable poll period. openHAB commands are translated to write requests.
+The Modbus binding polls the slave data with a configurable poll period. openHAB commands are translated to write requests.

 The binding has the following extensions: